 14. Reposition the actuator so that the pinion shaft can be rotated with no obstacles.
 Rotate the pinion shaft to ensure that the racks move freely.
-Also make sure that the key ways point 15° past "straight up" toward the rack cap and 15° past "straight down" toward the tube cap at each end of the 210° stroke.
+Also make sure that the key ways point perfectly straight "up" toward the rack cap and "down" toward the tube cap at each end of the 180° stroke.
 If the assembly does not perform all of these functions correctly, it must be disassembled, cleaned, and reassembled.